top of page

 4. Shop Smart, Shop Cruelty-Free:

-Cruelty-free and vegan brands aren't just a fashion statement; they're a lifestyle choice.
 Upgrade your wardrobe with products that align with your values, drop the plant based and cruelty-free companies a 5 star review and give them some great exposure.

-At the moment we are reading about how many plant based food companies are struggling.
 Vegan products can be a little more expensive but if we are able to, then pay a little more to support these companies.

 I try to shop directly from my favourite charities.
 For example this year I bought cookbooks from Viva charity to give to my clients and my family.
-Not only is this making me feel good about spending my money, it ticks off my christmas present list, supports a great cause and it will hopefully get the receipients cooking more plant based meals.
+Not only is this making me feel good about spending my money, it ticks off my christmas present list, supports a great cause and it will hopefully get the recipients cooking more plant based meals.

 5. Casual Chats, Big Impact:

-I often look for an opportunity to share with people my experience eating plant based, and conversing with people about why i chose to go Vegan and to offer tips and suggestions for how they can make some changes too.
+I often look for an opportunity to share with people my experience eating plant based, and conversing with people about why I chose to go Vegan and to offer tips and suggestions for how they can make some changes too.
 I normally find most people are open to change.

 6. Government Advocacy – Join the Policy Revolution: